Quacken8/AirbankPayBot/README.md

 Before running the application, you need to have the following:

 - A valid Airbank API client ID and secret
-- A valid Airbank access token
+- A valid Gmail mail app password

 ## Configuration